 - Minivan image still a drag?

 The 2018 Chrysler Pacifica Hybrid is a winner, combining our favorite minivan with a fuel-efficient plug-in hybrid powertrain and useful 33-mile electric range

-The 2018 Chrysler Pacifica Hybrid is a one-of-a-kind vehicle: the sole seven-seat minivan with a plug-in hybrid powertrain sold in the U.S. this year.
-It blends the excellent and well-received Pacifica minivan with a battery pack large enough to power the car 30 miles or more on electricity alone.
-It is offered in Touring Plus, Touring L, and Limited trim levels.
+The 2018 Chrysler Pacifica Hybrid is the only plug-in hybrid minivan on sale, a modern adaptation on a classic idea.
+The battery pack is large enough to propel the car for 30 miles or more on electricity alone, with a conventional gas engine to take over once electrons run dry.
+The Pacifica Hybrid is available in Touring Plus, Touring L, and Limited trim levels.

 CHECK OUT: 2018 Chrysler Pacifica review

 We like all versions of the Pacifica for their attractive design, comfortable interior and excellent infotainment systems, and their family-friendliness and generous accommodations for even seven adult-sized people.
 The Hybrid variant is missing only two features of the standard minivan: an eighth seating position and the Stow’n’Go second-row seats that fold into the floor.
 The box for the seats is now occupied by the lithium-ion battery pack that powers the electric motor and stores recaptured energy that would otherwise have been wasted.

 During 2017, the Pacifica Hybrid suffered a double whammy that limited its availability.
 First, a recall to replace a faulty diode froze production until the new part could be provided for new version, and then a several-week shutdown of the assembly plant for retooling interrupted production again.
 We expect those problems to have been resolved by late in 2017, and since the hybrid minivan is sold in all 50 states, it should be in stock or available for order at any Chrysler dealer by then.